yurishkuro/opentracing-tutorial/go/lesson01/README.md

 instead of `hello.go Bryan`, the resulting traces will be nearly identical.
 It would be nice if we could capture the program arguments in the traces to distinguish them.

-One naive way to do it is to use the actual hello string that we print out as the `operationName` of the span.
+One naive way is to use the string `"Hello, Bryan!"` as the _operation name_ of the span, instead of `"say-hello"`.
 However, such practice is highly discouraged in distributed tracing, because the operation name is meant to represent a _class of spans_, rather than a unique instance.
 For example, in Jaeger UI you can select the operation name from a dropdown when searching for traces.
 It would be very bad user experience if we run the